drapala/job-recommender-py/README.md

 # Job Recommender Service - Python (Flask)
+# Multistack Real-Time Job Recommendation Engine

-This microservice is part of the "Multistack Real-Time Job Recommendation Engine" and is responsible for capturing user events, managing sessions, interacting with MySQL and MongoDB databases, and publishing recommendation events to Kafka.
+This repository contains a microservice that is part of the "Multistack Real-Time Job Recommendation Engine".
+This microservice is responsible for capturing user events, managing sessions, interacting with MySQL and MongoDB databases, and publishing recommendation events to Kafka.

 ## Requirements

+To run this project, you need the following:

 - Python 3.8+
 - Pip (Python package manager)